docker/docs/swarm/scheduler/filter.md

 ## Node filters

-When creating a container or building an image, you use a `constraint` or `health` filter to select a subset of nodes to consider for scheduling.
-If a node in Swarm cluster has a label with key `containerslots` and a number-value, Swarm will not launch more containers than the given number.
+When creating a container or building an image, you can use a `constraint`, `whitelist`, or `health` filter to select a subset of nodes to consider for scheduling.
+If a node in a swarm has a label with key `containerslots` and an integer, Swarm will only launch that integer number of containers.

 ### Use a constraint filter